Detention Specialist

 • Process and document cash, surety bonds, restitution, cost of supervision, releasing checklist transactions, and other court mandated fines, costs, and fees.

-• Respond to in-person and telephonic inquiries from the general public and community resources regarding inmate and/or defendant probation status, refer inmates and defendants to community resources and provide answers based on information that is contained in the Sheriff's Office records.
+• Refer inmates and defendants to community resources and provide answers based on information that is contained in the Sheriff’s Office records.

-• Process and coordinate teletypes, faxes, warrants, violations of probation, termination of probation and bond recommits from local, state, federal, or international agencies that pertain to the status of inmates’ custody in jail and/or defendants’ probation.
+• Process and coordinate teletypes, faxes, warrants, violations of probation, termination of probation, and bond recommits from local, state, federal, or international agencies that pertain to the status of inmates' custody in jail and/or defendants' probation.

-• Process records to release inmates from jail or to other jurisdictions, correctional/law enforcement agencies, mental health facilities or for the transfer of inmates to Florida State Prison and/or Florida State Hospital, etc., as directed by the courts.
+• Process records to release inmates from jail or to other jurisdictions, correctional/law enforcement agencies, mental health facilities, or for the transfer of inmates to Florida State Prison and/or Florida State Hospital, etc., as directed by the courts.

 • Input inmate immigration status and file information received from federal agencies.